Our Mission – We’re Not Just About Greyhounds Anymore!

-Our High Standards of Care for the Retired Racing Greyhounds in our Program
+Our High Standards of Care for the Dogs in our Program

-As soon as the retired racers enter our program they are immediately bathed, and any parasites are removed.
+As soon as a dog enters our program they are immediately bathed, and any parasites are removed.
 They receive top grade veterinary approved flea and tick prevention, and intestinal de-wormers.
+Because hookworms are common, all dogs receive a minimum of 3 treatments of de-wormers over a period of several weeks.
 They are started on a bland diet and slowly transitioned to a high quality food and given nutritional supplements for their skin, digestive system and joints.
 Shortly after arriving at NEOGR, Inc., the dogs are brought to our vets, for a full physical exam, bloodwork, urinalysis, parasite tests, and any vaccines needed.
 On physical exam, our vets look for evidence of fleas, ticks, ear or skin infections and checks for problems with the eyes and looks for evidence of dental disease.
 They listen to the heart for evidence of a murmur and examine legs to look for orthopedic injuries.
-We test at least one fecal sample to look for intestinal parasites that are infectious to other dogs and people and also run a heartworm test and start them on heartworm prevention if negative, or treat for heartworm infection, if positive.
+We test at least one fecal sample to look for intestinal parasites that are infectious to other dogs and people and also run a heartworm test and tests for tick borne diseases and start them on heartworm prevention if negative, or treat for heartworm infection and/or tick borne diseases, if positive.